j-c-fstk-dev/RegenHub/README.md

 ## Roadmap

 This is just the beginning.
-Our vision is to evolve Regen Impact into a core piece of public infrastructure for the regenerative movement.
+Our vision is to evolve RegenImpactHub into a core piece of public infrastructure for the regenerative movement.

 #### 🗓️ MVP Launch (October–November 2025)
 - [x] User Authentication & Organization Management